tryal-leaf/axolotl-origin/README.md

 > 🟡 **Gills:** You can breathe underwater, but not on land.
 >
 > 🔴 **Fragile:** You have 3 less hearts of health than humans.
-> 🔴 **Weak Limbs:** Your legs are not made for walking on land.
-You are weak and extremely slow when not in water.
 > 🔴 **Aquatic:** You take increased damage from Impaling.

 ### Requirements